 - Blackfire flirts pretty heavily with Robin in her first appearance, but this seems less to be actual interest and more just her screwing with her sister Starfire's (Robin's canon Love Interest) head.
 In her second appearance, she pretty much ignores Robin entirely.

-- Actually, it's completely inverted.
+- This trope is completely inverted in regards to Jinx and Kid Flash.
 Kid Flash is definitely the active pursuer in the relationship, with him trying to coax Jinx into turning over a new leaf.

 - Queen Tyr'ahnee of the Martians and Duck Dodgers.

 - The eponymous character of Jimmy Two-Shoes is lusted after by Heloise, an Enfant Terrible Mad Scientist.
 Of course, sometimes she drifts into Anti-Hero territory, she's still happily working for Satan.
 Currently, Jimmy has no clue.